cecileung1208/Hawaii-Climate-Analysis/README.md

 * Create Dataframe to store all the information
 * Using the information from the dataframe, create a histogram using Matplotlib

+**Climate Flask Application**
+* Using flask, connect to the database in SQLite.
+* Create different routes to display climate and station information in JSON format
+* Perform queries to retreive information
+   * **Home page (/)**<br> - background information and links to all api routes.
+   * **Precipitation (/api/v1.0/precipitation)** <br> - Return a JSON list of all precipitation information of the past year.
+   * **Stations (/api/v1.0/stations)**<br/> - Return a JSON list of stations from the dataset.
+   * **TOBS (/api/v1.0/tobs)** <br/> - Return a JSON list of temperature observations (TOBS) for the previous year.
+   * **Temperature Statistics for Start Date (/api/v1.0/startdate)**<br/> - Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a  given start date of your choice to the last day on the database.
+   * **Temperature Statistics for Start Date and End Date (/api/v1.0/startdate/enddate)**<br/> - Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start date and last date of your choice.

+**Note:**  Dates should be entered in the format YYYY-MM-DD.<br/>
+         Example 1 (/api/v1.0/2017-05-01)<br/>
+         Example 2 (/api/v1.0/2017-05-01/2017-05-08)<br/>

 **Hypothesis Testing of Climate Analysis**
+* Perform SQL queries to retrieve average climate information for June
+* Repeat the same process for December
+* Perform t-test to determine if there are any significant differences in the June and December temperatures

 ## Scripts